-- Got a text message saying my account was locked but when I logged in there was nothing wrong.
+- I got a text message saying my account was locked but when I logged in there was nothing wrong.

 Phishing scams can take many forms: fake websites, suspicious emails, and threatening in-game whispers are the most common.